-However you send in your ballot, remember that you (the voter) must be the one who places it in the mail.
+However you send in your ballot, remember that you (the voter) must be the one who places it in the mail or gives it to an authorized agent for the US Embassy/Consulate.
 In some states, it is unlawful for any other person to handle your voted ballot, even if it is sealed.
 Democrats Abroad cannot collect, process, handle or deliver absentee ballots, even if it is in a sealed envelope.